zztian007/zztian007.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I work at Sea AI Lab  as a research scientist now, leading the audio team and doing some fundamental audio-related research.
-We are hiring researchers and engineers to work on TTS, music generation, speech translation and audio-driven talking face generation.
-If interested, feel free to email me at renyi@sea.com.

 I graduated from School of Mechanical Science and Engineering,  Huazhong University of Science and Technology, Wuhan China.  (华中科技大学 机械科学与工程学院) with a doctor’s degree, advised by Yihua Kang (康宜华) and from School of Mechanical Engineering, Sichuan University,  Chengdu China (四川大学 机械工程学院) with a bachelor’s degree.

 My research interest includes Magnetic flux leakage (MFL)